Law SchoolMediation Clinic

 If no response and if the clinic is provided with a telephone number, an attempt to call the parties will be made after 14 days.

-If no response to the call, a 2nd and final reminder will be issued asking for response from the parties.
-The response should be received within 7 days or we will presume the parties do not wish to mediate and the Mediation Clinic will inform the court.
+If no response, a 2nd and final reminder will be issued asking for response from the parties.
+The response should be received within 7 days or we will presume the parties do not wish to mediate and the Mediation Clinic will inform the court and both parties will be informed.

 On occasion this does not apply if the Mediation Clinic does not receive contact from a court.